Antonina

-And as Antonina says, it is also a pleasure for them to be able to take this little travel abroad.
+And as Antonina says, it is also a pleasure for them to be able to take this little trip abroad.
 They like to bring their Russian garments to Norway, to the pleasure of local people and visitors from abroad.
 And they are not afraid to stand their ground when it comes to haggling.

 “They like to bring their Russian garments to Norway”